 Coming from a background in education, I soon became aware of the number of children who struggled with low self-esteem/confidence, performance anxiety, anger and attachment issues.
 I trained as a Child Counsellor in order to provide a more structured approach to offering emotional support enabling the child to cope more effectively in school.
-Last year I noticed an increase in the number of adolescents struggling with self-harm, family breakdowns, bullying at school, eating disorders and social media concerns, sadly these young adults often find it difficult to speak to their parents and become depressed and withdrawn.
+In recent years I have noticed an increase in the number of adolescents struggling with self-harm, family breakdowns, bullying at school, eating disorders and social media concerns, sadly these young adults often find it difficult to speak to their parents and become depressed and withdrawn.
 It is crucial that these signs are spotted before they become out of hand.
 I believe this is where counselling can be beneficial in providing a safe space where the young person can be seen and listened to without having to fear being judged or criticised.

 Counselling children is different to adults as they cannot always verbalise how they are feeling.
 Sometimes children find it difficult to express their worries, which means that problems can be left unresolved and undetected.
 I find using play therapy in a safe, secure setting enables children to speak about their feelings through the use of a particular art form which helps them process their feelings ultimately leading to change.
 It is therefore often helpful to seek professional help if it is evident that a child is anxious, withdrawn or unhappy.

 For children it may be appropriate to have a slightly shorter session at a reduced fee.

 I usually work with clients on an open-ended basis, as in my experience this is more beneficial.
 When it is agreed what would be most helpful to you, we can arrange a regular day and time to meet.